-The aim of my Neurobiology Group is to study the effects of environmental hazards on the epigenetics of brain disorders.
+The aim of the Neurobiology Group is to study the effects of environmental hazards on brain disorders and diseases.

-Briefly, epigenetics are the mechanisms affecting the expression of genes without modifying the DNA sequence, and they are influenced by environmental factors.
-There are various epigenetic markers such as histone acetylation and methylation, and DNA methylation to name the most studied.
-While there is a growing body of evidence that neuroepigenetic mechanisms are involved in brain disorders and mental health, the mechanisms are poorly understood.
-It is also less understood how environmental hazards affect neuroepigenetics.
-Therefore, further investigations are need to find and understand when and how the switch of a healthy neuron to a pathological neuron leads to brain disorders.
+While there is a growing body of evidence that neuroepigenetic mechanisms are involved in brain diseases and mental health, the mechanisms are not well understood.
+It is also less understood how environmental hazards affect neuroepigenetics, and how environmental hazards are involved in the on-set of brain disorders.
+Therefore, further investigations are needed to find and understand when and how the switch of healthy brain cells to pathological cells leads to brain disorders and diseases.

-The goal of our group is to investigate the effects of environmental hazards on the epigenetics of brain disorders using various methods such as cellular culture, epigenome editing with CRISPR-dCas9, in vitro electrophysiology assay, and animal model of nervous disorders and diseases.
+The goal of our group is to investigate the effects of environmental hazards on the epigenetics of brain disorders and diseases using various methods such as cell culture, biochemistry and immunofluorescence, epigenetic editing with CRISPR-dCas9, epigenomics, and proteomics, in vitro electrophysiology, and rodent animal model and behaviors.